kallebelins/semantic-kernel-graph-docs/docs/checkpointing-quickstart.md

     // Restore state from a specific checkpoint var restoredState = StateHelpers.RestoreCheckpoint(graphState, checkpointId);

-    // Update your arguments with the restored state arguments.UpdateFromGraphState(restoredState);
+    // Note: UpdateFromGraphState method doesn't exist in current implementation

-    Console.WriteLine("State restored successfully");
+    // The restored state can be used for analysis or manual state reconstruction Console.WriteLine("State restored successfully");
 }
 catch (InvalidOperationException ex)